danveitch76/hassio-addons/README.md

 ### Deprecated Add-ons:
 **WARNING**: <i>These add-ons will not be updated anymore.
 Feel free to fork them.</i>
 * Portainer - Portainer add-on to manage the docker supervisor instance.
+* sl2file - Simple PHP to capture all remote syslogs to a file.

 ## Installation
 To install any of the add-ons offered in this repository, you must first add its repository URL to your Home Assistant instance.
 To do so, click the following button